cksystemsteaching/selfie/grader/README.md

 3. Add your `myselfie` repository on GitHub as `origin`: `git remote add origin https://github.com/<yourusername>/myselfie.git`
 4. Update your installation from `upstream`: `git fetch upstream` (or, initially `git fetch --unshallow upstream` if you are on [repl.it](https://repl.it))
 5. Mirror your installation to your `myselfie` repository on GitHub: `git push --mirror origin`
-6. Set up the master branch of your installation to push to your `myselfie` repository: `git branch --set-upstream-to=origin/master master`
+6. Set up the main branch of your installation to push to your `myselfie` repository: `git branch --set-upstream-to=origin/main main`

 Your selfie installation as well as your `myselfie` repository on GitHub are successfully set up and ready for submitting solutions of assignments.